piisalie/cannot_into_computers/source/articles/2017-11-18-runtime_configuration_in_elixir.html.markdown

 In an umbrella application, each Application should be responsible for its own config.

-In a project you built yourself a week ago that has no disernable file structure because you were curious (yes we all do this): it is whatever the `mod` atom references in your `mix.exs` `application` function. (eg: `mod: {Bananas.Application, []}` means you should find the `Bananans.Application` module)
+In a project you built yourself a week ago that has no discernible file structure because you were curious (yes we all do this): it is whatever the `mod` atom references in your `mix.exs` `application` function. (eg: `mod: {Bananas.Application, []}` means you should find the `Bananans.Application` module)

 #### Add Runtime Configuration